 The fine art of Stand Up Paddleboarding (SUP for short) is very popular in British Columbia.
 Whistler is surrounded by lakes, making SUP easily accessible and a fun activity for the whole family.
-Once you get your board balance and ‘SUP legs,’ enjoy a calm and relaxing paddle around Alta Lake or Nita Lake, both found south of the village, near Whistler Creekside.
+Once you get your board balance and ‘SUP legs,’ enjoy a calm and relaxing paddle around Alta Lake or Nita Lake, south of the village, near Whistler Creekside.

 4. Mountain Bike on Whistler Mountain